 "The rest period is more important than the time you graze, and it is going to change across the year.
 It depends on water, temperature and how many animals are on it.
-That's a difficult basketball to dribble across a dirt floor," Barthe says with a laugh.
+That's a difficult basketball to dribble across a dirt floor," Barthe said with a laugh.

-On the 250 acres of pasture he manages with his brother, Sammy, that rest period can go from 30 days in the winter, down to 16 or 17 days in the summer, when forages are growing fast.
+On the 250 acres of pasture he manages with brother, Sammy, that rest period can go from 30 days in the winter, down to 16 or 17 days in the summer, when forages are growing fast.
 One of the challenges of the system is not letting forages get too mature.

 "MIG is nothing more than a high-quality haying operation.
 If you manage for hay quality, you cut it every 28 to 35 days, then rest it for that long."

 Barthe said they try not to graze anything but tall grasses.
 It's something they learned over the years, and it's key to a workable program.